helpsocial/API_Scripts/README.md

 Replace the appropriate values in config.ini.dist and rename or copy to config.ini

-stream.py - This will open a streaming connection to the HelpSocial API and will stream all activities in real time. ssestream.py - This will open a connection to the HelpSocial API SSE endpoint
+stream.py - Script to open a streaming connection to the HelpSocial API and will stream all activities in real time. ssestream.py - Script to open a connection to the HelpSocial API SSE endpoint. get_profiles.py - Script to retrieve available network profiles for the authenticated user.